-Earlier this month, it emerged that California had passed a bill to ban generic passwords.
+Last month, it emerged that California had passed a bill to ban generic passwords.
 The legislation was lauded by information security experts, and made headlines around the world.
-But while it garnered global attention, legislators on the other side of the Atlantic were drawing up an even more transformative set of legislation, known as the Cybersecurity Act.
+But while it garnered global attention, legislators on the other side of the Atlantic were drawing up an even more transformative set of legislation, known as the Cybersecurity Act, which has so far flown under the radar.

 Sign up to Emerging Threats, our weekly cyber security newsletter